-Who to tell you're moving - the checklist
+Who to tell you're moving

 - Telephone and Internet service providers

-- TV Licensing.
+- TV licensing.
 Your TV licence doesn't automatically move with you when you move house and if you don't you could end up being unlicensed in your new home, even if you paid for a licence at your old address.
-Fines run up to £1000, so ensure you're covered.
+Fines run up to £1000, so ensure you're covered

 - Bank, building society, pension provider and any company you have loans or investments with